 “Music has to be made with clean hands.”
 (Igor Bezrodny).
 Triple-CD, archive recordings.
-Will be released in November 2012.
-The presentation at the Estonian Academy of Music and Theatre on Nov 15th at 3 pm.
+Released in November 2012.

 |1||Karol Szymanowski||Violin Concerto No 1, Op 35*||21:44|

 |2–4||Felix Mendelssohn-Bartholdy||Violin Concerto No 1 in D minor*||25:09|

 |5–7||Lydia Auster||Lyrical Concertino (Summer in Käsmu), Op 25*||11:38|

 |1–3||Wolfgang Amadeus Mozart||Sonata in F major for Violin and Piano, KV 376||19:14|

 |4–8||Sergei Prokofiev||Five Melodies for Violin and Piano, Op 35bis||12:15|

 |9–12||César Franck||Sonata in A major for Violin and Piano||28:51|

 |1||Igor Stravinsky||Supplication for the Firebird (from Firebird Suite No 1)*||5:03|

 |15||Karol Szymanowski||The Fountain of Arethusa (from Myths), Op 30, No 1*||5:47|